sanketjadhav07/Advanced-RAG-Chatbot-with-Generative-Agentic-AI-/README.md

 - Langchain
 - OpenAI API
 - Ollama
-- FAISS (Facebook AI Similarity Search)
+- FAISS
-- dotenv (for environment variable management)
+- dotenv

 ### Prerequisites

-- Python 3.x installed on your machine.
+- Python 3.12.
-- An OpenAI account (if using OpenAI's API) or access to a suitable generative model.
+- An OpenAI account or access to a suitable generative model.